splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

 .. meta::
    :description: Schedule use case for Incident Intelligence for a business hours and nights-and-weekends rotation.

-Skyler the site reliability engineering manager needs to create a on-call schedule for the Buttercup Industries web application with the following coverage needs:
+Skyler, the site reliability engineering (SRE) manager for Buttercup Industries, needs to create a on-call schedule for the web application SREs with the following coverage needs:

 - Skyler needs coverage for the web application service for business hours Monday through Friday of each week, with one responder on the team being on call for a whole week.
 - Skyler also needs coverage for the web application service for nights and weekends.
 Night coverage is 5 PM to 8 AM Monday through Friday.
 Weekend coverage is one responder who is on call from Friday at 5 PM to Monday at 9 AM.